SGDInstitute/apollo/content/collections/pages/mblgtacc/toolkit.md

         content:
           -
             type: text
-            text: 'The hotel block is available for reservations until September 28, 2022 so we encourage you to reserve rooms early.
+            text: 'Discounted rates end October 3, 2023, so we encourage you to reserve rooms early.
 Note that in most cases, you won’t be required to pay until check-in and you can cancel your reservation up to 48 hours before your scheduled arrival.'
       -
         type: paragraph
         attrs: